-Some very important studies from Japan have linked gosha-jinki-gan, a herbal-based remedy, with the reduction of the frequency of urination, bladder contractions, and nocturnal urination, in men as well as women.
+Some very important studies from Japan have linked gosha-jinki-gan, an herbal-based remedy, with the reduction of the frequency of urination, bladder contractions, and nocturnal urination, in men as well as women.

-Training your bladder is the most prescribed and non-medicinal treatment for overactive bladders.
+Training your bladder is the most prescribed and non-medicinal treatment for overactive bladder.
 It involves training your bladder to use the bathroom after long periods of time.

-A plant-based remedy that is widely used for bladder and kidney infections in South Africa is the buchu plant, which has anti-inflammatory, antibacterial, and diuretic properties that cleanse and make the urinary system healthier.
+A plant-based remedy that is widely used for bladder and kidney infections in South Africa is the buchu plant, which has anti-inflammatory, antibacterial, and diuretic properties.

 Besides being a somewhat provisional treatment option, you could learn to control your urges by using absorbent pads that you put under your clothes to trap and hide accidental releases.

 6. Saw palmetto

 Medical studies relate saw palmetto‘s (serenoa repens) anti-inflammatory properties with the reduction of urinary urges, especially for men with enlarged prostates.

 Also known as Kegel exercises, these pelvic floor exercises may help strengthen the muscles that control urination and its flow.